WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 Color(0xFFEEAA)
 ```

-But how do I know the pasted value represents a valid RGB color?
-Since we
+But how can one ensure the pasted value represents a valid RGB color? --
-are copying and pasting, the digits themselves could be shorter than what
+since we are copying and pasting, the digits themselves could be shorter
-it was in the original place.
+than what it was in the original place.

 ```swift
 // Invalid color.